AntoineAssal/School-Notes/COMP-346-OperatingSystems/Architecture.md

 	<img src="https://i.imgur.com/ENw4nSS.png" alt="Memory chunks">
 </p>

-Suppose we didn't have `base` and `limit` [[Registers]].
+Suppose we didn't have `base` and `limit` [Registers](Registers.md).
 We can recreate this functionality using a software check instead by using the `kernel`.
 The big problem with doing that is every single time we try to access an address we would have to run this "check code" which would be very expensive and cripples the speed of the computer.
-So adding the architectural support is more efficient. `jobs` in this diagram each represent a [[Process#What does a Process look like]]
+So adding the architectural support is more efficient. `jobs` in this diagram each represent a [What does a Process look like](Process.md#What-Does-A-Process-Look-Like)
 <hr>

 ## Memory Hierarchy